instantiator/reveal-on-next/README.md

 }, []);
 ```

-The `embedded` option is set to true - and this helps to incorporate other elements into the presentation.
+The `embedded` option is set to true - and this helps to incorporate other layout and elements alongside the presentation.
+As the presentation no longer automatically fills the page, the `reveal` `div` will need to have its size specified in CSS...

 ### Modify `globals.css`